Are Drug Addicts Mean?

 Addicts have the capacity for kindness and respect.
 Doing drugs does not instantly make you an evil person.

-Eric Anderson is a web developer and recovering drug addict.
+Eric Anderson is a recovering drug addict and author.
 By sharing his experience in drug addiction and recovery, he hopes to help families who have been impacted by this disease.Learn more about Eric